ToadNetwork/Docs/guides/how-to-bridge-tokens.md

 ## Step 1: Navigate to Bridge on PADSwap

-First you have to navigate to the bridge on the PADSwap platform trough the following link:
+First you have to navigate to the bridge on the PADSwap platform through the following link:

 {% embed url="https://dapps.padswap.exchange/bridge" %}
 Bridge tokens from one chain to another on PADSwap